JonathanVSV/Ppage2/_posts/2023-01-28-shaded-relief-maps-in-r.md

 hillshade <- mask(hillshade, poly)
 {% endhighlight %}

 Then export the two images in a single png, setting some transparency in the second image so the hillshade can be appreciated under the RGB composite.
+In this case, you need to create a folder named "Plots" outside R in your working directory or use `dir.create("Plots")` inside R, so you can export the file in the exact same location as in the example.
+Other alternative, might be to delete the folder part (i.e., "Plots/")and just export it directly in the working directory.

 {% highlight r %}
 # Export to png